OPEN ENROLLMENT FALL CITIZENSHIP CLASSES – OCTOBER 11 – DECEMBER 18

-Over one million immigrants arrive in the United States each year and many need assistance navigating the Naturalization process.
-Our team of B.I.A.
-Accredited Immigration Specialists and trained instructors have partnered with the Pierce County Library System to host Citizenship Classes that prepare applicants for their citizenship and civics interview.
+Over one million immigrants arrive in the United States each year, and many need assistance navigating the naturalization process.
+Our team of Department of Justice (D.O.J.)
+Accredited Immigration Specialists and trained instructors have partnered with the Pierce County Library System to host Citizenship Classes to prepare you for your citizenship interview and civics exam.

 - Fundamentals of American history